-All information on the metro and public transportion in Rome; metro map, metro tickets and travel passes in Rome.
+All information on the metro and public transportion in Rome; bus, metro map, metro tickets and travel passes.
+Tips for getting around in Rome Italy.

 Public transport in Rome

 Rome has three metro lines (A to C).
 During your city break, you will probably only use subway line A and B (Line C is still largely under construction).
 You have several options for buying tickets at the ticket machines.
 It is important to know that the same ticket is valid for all public transport (ATAC) including metro, trams, buses (with the exception of the tourist buses) and even a number of regional trains (Trenitalia 2nd class, Roma-Lido, Rome-Viterbo and Rome-Giardinetti).
 These tickets are not valid all the way to the airport; please read this airport transfer article for more information.
 You can choose from a number of different Rome subway ticketsy:

 - BIT Metro Ticket: This ticket costs 1.50 € and allows you to use public transport for 100 minutes after you stamp it.
 You are only allowed to make one trip by metro or train.

 - Roma 24H Ticket: This 7 € ticket allows you to travel for 24 hours after activation.

 - CIS Metro Ticket: With this ticket of 24 € you can travel 7 days.